al-ludwig/Run-Time-Power-Monitoring/README.md

 # Run Time Module Power Monitoring for FPGA Applications

+This is a university project at TU Vienna in the SoC Lab.

 ## Abstract
 The usage of field programmable gate arrays (FPGAs) in low power applications increases, so the reduction of power consumption is of great importance.
 Although power analysis tools from